Cold fusion: Early research

 The ability of palladium to absorb hydrogen was recognized as early as the nineteenth century by Thomas Graham.
 In the late 1920s, two Austrian-born scientists, Friedrich Paneth and Kurt Peters, originally reported the transformation of hydrogen into helium by nuclear catalysis when hydrogen was absorbed by finely divided palladium at room temperature.
 However, the authors later retracted that report, saying that the helium they measured was due to background from the air.

 In 1927, Swedish scientist John Tandberg reported that he had fused hydrogen into helium in an electrolytic cell with palladium electrodes.
 On the basis of his work, he applied for a Swedish patent for "a method to produce helium and useful reaction energy".
 Due to Paneth and Peters's retraction and his inability to explain the physical process, his patent application was denied.
 After deuterium was discovered in 1932, Tandberg continued his experiments with heavy water.
 The final experiments made by Tandberg with heavy water were similar to the original experiment by Fleischmann and Pons.
 Fleischmann and Pons were not aware of Tandberg's work.

 The term "cold fusion" was used as early as 1956 in an article in The New York Times about Luis Alvarez's work on muon-catalyzed fusion.
 Paul Palmer and then Steven Jones of Brigham Young University used the term "cold fusion" in 1986 in an investigation of "geo-fusion", the possible existence of fusion involving hydrogen isotopes in a planetary core.
 In his original paper on this subject with Clinton Van Siclen, submitted in 1985, Jones had coined the term "piezonuclear fusion".

 Fleischmann–Pons experiment

 The most famous cold fusion claims were made by Stanley Pons and Martin Fleischmann in 1989.
 After a brief period of interest by the wider scientific community, their reports were called into question by nuclear physicists.
-Pons and Fleischmann never retracted their claims, but moved their research program from the USA to France after the controversy erupted.
+Pons and Fleischmann never retracted their claims, but moved their research program from the US to France after the controversy erupted.